ritik8004/drupal_assignment/README.lando.md

 When the mysql service is started, commands are run to create databases for the sites if they don't already exist.
 These commands can be found in the service config in the lando file.
-If you're adding new sites, as things stand, you'll need to add another line here to create your database.
+If you're adding new sites, as things stand, you'll need to add another similar line here to create your database.

 ### Varnish